benswift/dp17-uq/plan.md

-## Immersive environments for visualising model uncertainty
+## C) Immersive environments for visualising model uncertainty

 ### The problem